thalient-ai/zotero-scripts/README.md

 # Zotero Scripts

 This repository contains a collection of custom scripts designed to enhance the functionality of [Zotero](https://www.zotero.org/), a free, easy-to-use tool to help you collect, organize, cite, and share your research sources.

-All of the scripts support bulk or batch editing of multiple Zotero items.
-All of the scripts have detailed logging, are optimized for performance (for especially large libraries), and include input validation and error handling.
+These are scripts that I use to manage my own Zotero library.
+They provide various functionality that are not currently available in Zotero but may be a planned feature at a later date.

+I haved tried to incorporate detailed logging, optimization, error handling and input validation into each script.
+I can't make any assurances that they will work for all versions of Zotero and each user's library, but I'm happy to help.

 ## Compatibility
 All scripts were written for Zotero 7